DanielGranato/landing-page-fundamentals/README.md

 # Responsive Landing Page
 A challenge to convert a desktop-only website into a mobile-responsive project, with section images implemented as background images.
+There is also the implementation of CSS variables (custom properties).

 ## About the project
 The project consists of a responsive landing page for an educational service platform, including pricing plans and subscription links.